INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 ### Lists vs. objects

 Sometimes a value needs to be a list, even if that list only has one element.
-For example, to do string processing on a value (see Processing values), you have to specify a *list* of processing steps (each of which is an object), even if there's only one step (note the dash):
+For example, to do string processing on a value (see <a href="#processing-values">Processing values</a>), you have to specify a *list* of processing steps (each of which is an object), even if there's only one step (note the dash):

     process:
     - action: replace